Public Facilities Privacy & Security Act: Tourism and hospitality

 The Raleigh Convention and Visitors Bureau said four events had been cancelled in the Raleigh area due to House Bill 2, causing a loss of US$700,000 in revenue.

-Hotel chain Westin said that 12 groups have inquired about cancelling events booked at Westin's Charlotte hotel, including the Southern Sociological Society, for which they will lose US$180,000 to US$4 million.
+Hotel chain Westin said that 12 groups had inquired about cancelling events booked at Westin's Charlotte hotel, including the Southern Sociological Society, for which they will lose US$180,000 to US$4 million.

-In early April, a police conference in Duck, North Carolina on human trafficking prevention was canceled due to a travel ban on North Carolina issued by the mayor of Washington, D.C.
+In early April, a police conference in Duck on human trafficking prevention was canceled due to a travel ban on North Carolina issued by the mayor of Washington, D.C.

-On April 9, 2016, the head of the Los Angeles County Metropolitan Transportation Authority announced that he has barred agency employees from travelling to Charlotte, North Carolina for a conference.
+On April 9, 2016, the head of the Los Angeles County Metropolitan Transportation Authority announced that he had barred agency employees from travelling to Charlotte for a conference.
 Metro Transit announced it would also cancel plans to send employees to the same conference.
 Central Ohio Transit Authority followed suit a few days later.

-On April 25, 2016, The American Institute of Architects announced that it will move its South Atlantic Region conference which was originally scheduled to be held Sep 29 through Oct 2 at the Wilmington Convention Center in Wilmington, NC.
+On April 25, 2016, The American Institute of Architects announced that it will move its South Atlantic Region conference, which was originally scheduled to be held September 29 through October 2 at the Wilmington Convention Center in Wilmington.
 The four-day business conference accommodates between 1000 and 1200 people, including architects, exhibitors, and speakers from North Carolina, South Carolina, and Georgia.
 In its statement, the AIA called for "the judicious and timely repeal of HB 2 in North Carolina as soon as the General Assembly convenes".

-On April 25, 2016, the W. K. Kellogg Foundation announced that they had cancelled plans to host a conference at The Omni Grove Park Inn in Asheville, North Carolina, at a loss of US$1.5 million to the state's economy.
+On April 25, 2016, the W. K. Kellogg Foundation announced that they had cancelled plans to host a conference at The Omni Grove Park Inn in Asheville, at a loss of US$1.5 million to the state's economy.

 On January 16, 2017, the SIGMOD Executive Committee decided to move the ACM SIGMOD/PODS 2017 joint conference out of North Carolina to a new location.

 Film industry

-Several filming projects have been canceled or are being reconsidered.
+Several filming projects were canceled or reconsidered.
 Lionsgate canceled plans to film the pilot for its Hulu series Crushed in Charlotte, which would have involved hiring about 100 workers.
 The company continued to move ahead with shooting a musical remake of Dirty Dancing in Henderson and Jackson counties.
 A&E Networks announced that they would finish production of the History miniseries Six, but would not consider North Carolina for any new productions.
-21st Century Fox also announced their opposition to the law and that they will "reconsider future filming commitments in North Carolina if the Act is not repealed".
-Turner Broadcasting announced that it would finish production of Good Behavior in Wilmington, NC but would reevaluate doing further business in North Carolina if the law is not repealed.
+21st Century Fox also announced their opposition to the law and that they would "reconsider future filming commitments in North Carolina if the Act is not repealed".
+Turner Broadcasting announced that it would finish production of Good Behavior in Wilmington but would reevaluate doing further business in North Carolina if the law is not repealed.

 Director Rob Reiner called for a boycott of North Carolina by the entertainment industry and said he would no longer film in the state.
 Documentary film producer Michael Moore announced that his movie Where to Invade Next would not be licensed to theaters in North Carolina.